jorgetovar/from-java-8-to-java-17-kotlin-clojure/README.md

-# Java new features 8 -> 17 and comparasion with Kotlin and Clojure
+# Java Evolution: From Java 8 to Java 17, Compared with Kotlin and Clojure

 This README provides a brief overview and code examples of some notable Java language features introduced in recent versions of Java.
 Each section corresponds to a specific feature.